sandialabs/Albany/README.md

 The *tpetra* branch is under development to replace the Epetra architecture with the Tpetra and Thyra Trilinos packages.
-With Tpetra, the ordinal size of the distributed data structures are a template parameter which direcly supports the fundamental word size of the target computing platform.
-This enables the calculation of very large problems (over 2.1 billion degrees of freedom).
+With Tpetra, the ordinal size of the distributed data structures is a template parameter which is chosen to match the fundamental word size of the target computing platform.
+This enables the calculation of very large problems (those over 2.1 billion degrees of freedom).
 Additionally, Tpetra internally uses the Kokkos multicore package to support generic multithreaded multicore computing across a wide variety of platforms.